 - Research and activities on illicit trade, non-proliferation, and sanctions;

-2. Improving the implementation of trade controls by governments and the private sector, including to international capacity-building projects such as the European Union’s Partner-to-Partner (P2P) export control program;
+- Improving the implementation of trade controls by governments and the private sector, including to international capacity-building projects such as the European Union’s Partner-to-Partner (P2P) export control program;

-3. Informing and improving international efforts to prevent proliferation through policy analysis, capacity-building and policy recommendations.
+- Informing and improving international efforts to prevent proliferation through policy analysis, capacity-building and policy recommendations.

-- Researching and publishing examples of illicit trade through the Alpha case studies series, analysis and in depth reports
+- Researching and publishing examples of illicit trade through the Alpha case studies series;

-- Conduct industry outreach in the UK in partnership with the Export Control Organisation and other relevant Departments.
+- Conducting industry outreach in the UK in partnership with the Export Control Organisation and other relevant Departments.

-- Supporting implementation of relevant UN Security Council Resolutions, including 1540 (aimed at preventing non-state actor involvement in proliferation)
+- Supporting implementation of relevant United Nations Security Council Resolutions, including Security Council Resolution 1540;

 - Supporting the IAEA, including with implementation of the Joint Comprehensive Plan of Action (JCPOA) with Iran;

 - Providing support to institutions like the EU and UN, including the UN Panels of Experts for relevant sanction regimes.